-Project 10.2 Obtain Drainage Easement - Hayman Drive to Boucherie Road to Boucherie Road.
+Project 10.2 Obtain Drainage Easement - Hayman Drive to Boucherie Road

-Proposed Works: Establish a drainage easement or Right-of-Way from Hayman Drive across private property enroute to Boucherie Road.
-It is not known if this flow route is within a protected drainage easement or Right-of-Way.
+Proposed Works: Establish a drainage easement or Right-of-Way from Hayman Drive to Boucherie Road.
+Implementation: Overland flow from Hayman Drive near Issler Road travels overland across private property enroute to Boucherie Road.
+It is not known if this flow route is within a protected drainage easement or Right- of-Way.
 This work is considered a Low priority, since the risk of flooding and/or property damage is considered low.
+Consequences if not completed: Without an established easement or Right-of-Way, the District will not have the authority to enter onto the property and to install, repair, maintain or replace the drainage works.